David C. Evans (paleontologist): Academic contributions

 As a professor at the University of Toronto, Evans supervises numerous graduate students in the Department of Ecology & Evolutionary Biology.
-Former M.Sc. students include Arjan Mann (Smithsonian Natural History Museum); Ryan Schott (National Museum of Natural History); Chris McGarrity (Field Museum); Collin Van Buren (Ohio State University); and Denise Maranga.
+Former M.Sc. students include Arjan Mann (National Museum of Natural History); Ryan Schott (National Museum of Natural History); Chris McGarrity (Field Museum); Collin Van Buren (Ohio State University); and Denise Maranga.
 Former Ph.D. students include Nicolas Campione (University of New England); Caleb Brown (Royal Tyrell Museum); Kirstin Brink (University of Manitoba); Thomas Cullen (Carleton University); Mateusz Wosik (Misericordia University), Kentaro Chiba (Okayama University of Science), and D. Cary Woodruff (Great Plains Dinosaur Museum).
 Evans also serves on the editorial board of several academic journals, including FACETS and Biology Letters, and has previously served as an editor at PLOS ONE.

 Outreach and public media

-Evans has been featured in numerous documentaries, including the History Channel's 2015 documentary Dino Hunt Canada and various episodes of Daily Planet and radio and TV interviews, as well as appeared in the TVOKids series Now You Know, Dino Dana & Dino Dan: Trek's Adventures.
-He has also helped to develop several exhibits, including the traveling "Ultimate Dinosaurs" exhibit in 2012, the permanent James and Louise Temerty Galleries of the Age of Dinosaurs at the Royal Ontario Museum (ROM), and temporary exhibits at the ROM, including "Dinosaur Eggs & Babies: Remarkable Fossils from South Africa" (2014) and "Zuul, Life of an Armoured Dinosaur" (2018-2019).
+Evans has been featured in numerous documentaries, including the History Channel's 2015 documentary Dino Hunt Canada and various episodes of Daily Planet and radio and TV interviews, as well as appeared in the TVOKids shows Now You Know, Canada Crew, Dino Dana & Dino Dan: Trek's Adventures.
+He has also appeared in Dino Dana: The Movie.
+On top of that, he has helped to develop several exhibits, including the traveling "Ultimate Dinosaurs" exhibit in 2012, the permanent James and Louise Temerty Galleries of the Age of Dinosaurs at the Royal Ontario Museum (ROM), and temporary exhibits at the ROM, including "Dinosaur Eggs & Babies: Remarkable Fossils from South Africa" (2014) and "Zuul, Life of an Armoured Dinosaur" (2018-2019).
 Evans has also served on numerous committees of the Society of Vertebrate Paleontology and the Canadian Society of Vertebrate Paleontology.